MobMonRob/DSL4GeometricAlgebra/README.md

 # DSL4GA
 This repository contains code to work with multivector expressions of geometric algebra.
-The idea is to realise a complete toolchain with a geometric algebra specific domain specific language based on [Truffle/Graal](https://www.graalvm.org/latest/graalvm-as-a-platform/language-implementation-framework/) with state of the art smart editing features, debugging functionality and a fast implementation based on [JCasADi](https://github.com/MobMonRob/JCasADi/) focussed on bringing algorithmic differentation in the world of geometric algebra.
+The idea is to realise a complete toolchain with a geometric algebra specific domain specific language based on [Truffle/Graal](https://www.graalvm.org/latest/graalvm-as-a-platform/language-implementation-framework/) with state of the art smart editing features, debugging functionality and a fast implementation based on [JCasADi](https://github.com/MobMonRob/JCasADi/) focused on bringing algorithmic differentation in the world of geometric algebra.

 ## Disclaimer